Natural, Organic, Biodynamic, and Traditional Wines Explained

 Conventional wine making makes up the bulk of what is produced today.
 And, like any farming practice, varying levels of intervention, growing techniques, and policies come into play based on the business philosophies and overall vision of the individual winery.

 Perhaps the grapes are picked by hand, or by tractor, and the use of pesticides and herbicides can be used if needed.
-In the winery, other additives may be used if the wine making process.
+In the winery, other additives may be used in the wine making process.
 However, it’s important to note, just because wineries opt for conventional growing and making practices, it does not mean the wine makers are twirling their moustaches and flipping their capes villainously.

 Good and reputable wineries want to make sure their product is the very best it can be.
 And just like with food production, there is also local wine legislation the ensures everything is up to snuff.